Science Technology Engineering Arts Mathematics

 Engage.
 Connect.
 Transform.

 Decisions about which specific science courses to select must be made in the context of a four-year plan.
 This planning process defines which courses meet the requirements outlined above and support a student’s pursuit of career and college goals.
 Four year planning is essential to ensure that students have the necessary skills for the courses they hope to take in their junior and senior years.
-The four-year plan must take into account planning for Mathematics courses necessary for specific Science courses.
+The four-year plan must take into account planning for Mathematics courses necessary to support success and meet prerequisites in specific Science courses.

 - Asking questions and defining problems